Updated: Jul 9, 2021

 The short answer?
 Probably not.

 The impression that Delta gives you with their Economy Plus seating is one of an "in-between" class that isn't quite First, but isn't Coach either.
 Sort of a reasonably priced middle ground where the alcohol is free and you have more "leg room" and priority boarding.
 Think First Class-ish.
 And you know what?
 I have to give credit where credit is due, people bite for this taste of the good life.
 There hasn't been a Delta flight that I've been on where there is an empty seat in Economy Plus.
 The stampede alone when the attendant called for the "Sky group" was an indication that people dig the spending an extra $40 to feel important.
-Case and point?
+Case in point?
 I was one of the last people in the herd of Economy Plus-ers to get on and my entire row begrudgingly had to get up and move so I could get to my window seat.
 I wanted to be like "Sorry?
 I paid $40, too."
 Those passengers proceeded to hold court on their laptops for the entire flight leaving me with the distinct impression to not make the mistake of needing to go to the bathroom.
 So yeah, the vibe of people wanting to hold on to their reasonably priced slice of the semi-fancy-travel-pie is off-putting at best.
 It made me miss my coach people in which we coordinate trips to the bathroom and passed our rubbish to one another to help the stewardess out.
 I guess paying $40 means you're too fancy to be bothered with a stray cracker wrapper.

 Anyway.
 As promised I did have more leg room.
 However at 5'3" that really doesn't mean much to me.
 The seat was nicer and reclined with the butt part of the chair sliding out, so it made for a more comfortable sleep attempts.
 The food, snacks, drinks, and service was the exact same as coach.
 The fabled free beer, wine, and cocktails were never once offered.
 Nor was there a blanket or pillow to put the "plus" in these seats.
 The only time I can surmise that my Econo+ experience was different from that of regular coach was when a very coarse sounding stewardess shoved a box of assorted crackers into our row and shouted "SNAAAACKS", jerking the box away before anyone had time to choose something.
 It was... irritating.
 It wasn't all bad, tho.
 There was a nice little outlet for my phone to charge, but you had to pay for WiFi so that was kind of a moot point for me.